 At Texas Children’s Health Plan, the safety and health of our members are our top priorities.
 We are proud to be your choice for care and thank you for being part of our family.

-You may get a call from Texas Children’s Health Plan to set up your appointment to receive the COVID-19 vaccine.
-You can also click here to register for a COVID-19 vaccine.
+If you are eligible, please click here to register for a COVID-19 vaccine.
 After you complete the registration form, you will receive an email from Texas Children’s when a vaccine is available for you.

 Please continue to be safe during the pandemic: wear a mask, wash your hands often, social distance, stay home if you are sick and avoid large crowds.

 See below for a list of frequently asked questions.
-The information about COVID-19 changes quickly and this page will be updated with the latest information.
+The information about COVID-19 changes quickly and this page will be updated with the latest information

 Frequently Asked Questions